Dan Mitrione: Uruguay

-In 1969, Mitrione was appointed the OPS Chief Public Safety Adviser in Montevideo, Uruguay.
+In 1969, Mitrione was appointed the Chief Public Safety Adviser at the American Embassy in Montevideo, Uruguay.
 In this period the Uruguayan government, led by the Colorado Party, had its hands full with a collapsing economy, labor and student strikes, and the Tupamaros, a left-wing urban guerrilla group.
 On the other hand, Washington feared a possible victory during the elections of the Frente Amplio, a left-wing coalition, on the model of the also-Cuban-supported victory of the Unidad Popular government in Chile, led by Salvador Allende, in 1970.
 The OPS had been helping the local police since 1965, providing them with weapons and training.